 Your Achilles tendon, one of the largest tendons in your body, connects your heel bone at the back of your foot to your calf muscles.
 Between overuse issues and acute injuries, you can develop inflammation (Achilles tendinitis), which is easily treatable with the help of the expert podiatrists at Oklahoma Foot and Ankle Institute.
-Schedule your Achilles tendinitis evaluation at this Del City and Oklahoma City-based practice before your condition worsens.
+Schedule your Achilles tendinitis evaluation at our Del City-based practice before your condition worsens.
 Book your visit online or over the phone.

 Achilles tendinitis means that your tendon is inflamed.
 This inflammation can lead to unbearable pain, which can ultimately prevent participation in sports, exercise, and even work.
 You can develop Achilles tendinitis due to: